 GISB’s elementary school team prepared many hands-on projects for their students.
 During ‘Upcycling’ projects, students in grades 1-3 created fabulous objects out of trash and discussed how everyday items can be recycled and re-used.
 Grade 3 students visited Boston Nature Center Wildlife Sanctuary to learn about local forests and meadows and enjoyed finding and drawing insects.
 Grade 4 stayed on campus but also learned about insects and small animals that are important for the environment.
 They planted bee-friendly plants at the Upper Campus and made tiny earthworm terrariums in jars.
 Even in art class, students engaged in climate-themed activities, for example, creating an earth mosaic out of recycled paper.

 Middle & High School

 Students in middle and high school had the opportunity to explore different aspects of climate change and sustainability in various subject areas.
 In German class, grade 5 students designed a logo for an environmental-themed day of their choice and created a video presenting their logo and sharing what they learned.
-What the video here.
+Watch the video here.
 In science class, they learned how polar bears are impacted by climate change.
 As their final project, students could choose to create a poster, video, comic, article, or podcast to summarize what they learned.
 Students from grades 5 to 7 also made climate change-themed postcards after watching a movie about the effects of climate change.